Helpmewithbiblestudy.org

 Instead of seeing Jesus as the "bread of life", the soul sustaining power of the word of God, people saw Him as the provider of bread that would assure their bodily life on earth.

 The world did not know what salvation and its process was really like.
 Life was defined by a culture that did not seek honor from God.
-Jesus’ call for "denying oneself" revealed a re-evaluation of worldly norms and values.
+Jesus' call for "denying oneself" revealed a re-evaluation of worldly norms and values and a desire for them.
 What the world called life was not life; it was the mere appearance of life.
 The life Jesus promised was a better life in a different world.

 3. Jesus uses the cross to represent true discipleship five times (Matt 10:38; 16:24-26; Mark 8:34-35; Luke 9:23-24; 14:27).
 What is the meaning and significance of the cross?
 Does this message apply to only initial salvation (salvation from the penalty of sin)?